HOPE-X: History

+At the time of the planning phase for HOPE-X, Japanese spaceflight had seen a string of successful advancements in the decade prior, including the development of the N-I and N-II rocket systems and the launch of the first Japanese satellites.
+Japan was a participant in plans for the Space Shuttle program as well as the proposed Space Station Freedom (later the ISS), and sought development of a vehicle to support its cooperation with the United States in low Earth orbit operations.

-The original HOPE project called for the building of a sub-scale orbital prototype known as HOPE-X, for H-II Orbiting Plane, Experimental.
-This would be used for flight testing and systems validation, before moving onto the larger HOPE, which used many of the same parts and general design in a 4-man 22 MT design.
-As the name implies, both would be launched on Japan's new H-2 launcher, the full-scale HOPE requiring substantial upgrades in performance.
-At the time, Japan was an up-and-coming industrial powerhouse, and their space program was moving from success to success.
-There was little doubt, and a little trepidation, that HOPE would be successful.
+By 1990, NASDA had established the basic concept for the HOPE spaceplane, proposing an unmanned vehicle that would launch atop the in-development H-II rocket, dock with the Space Station Freedom to deliver cargo, and land autonomously on a runway.
+This evolved into a sub-scale orbital prototype known as HOPE-X, for H-II Orbiting Plane, Experimental.
+This would be used for flight testing and systems validation, before moving onto the larger HOPE, a 4-man 22 MT design.
+As the name implies, both would be launched on Japan's new H-II launcher, though the full-scale HOPE would require substantial upgrades in launch performance.

 Models and test flights

 As part of the overall Japanese space program, testing for technologies that would be used on HOPE and other projects was well advanced.
-In February 1994 the first test flight of the new H-2 launcher was used to also launch the experimental OREX ballistic re-entry vehicle, which tested various communications systems, heating profiles and heat shielding components.
+In February 1994 the first test flight of the new H-II launcher was used to also launch the experimental OREX ballistic re-entry vehicle, which tested various communications systems, heating profiles and heat shielding components.
 Another project, HYFLEX, followed in February 1996.
 Hyflex was intended to test the carbon-carbon heat shielding tiles that were intended to be used on HOPE, as well as having the same body shaping in order to gather data on hypersonic lifting.
 HYFLEX was successful, but sank in the Pacific after splashdown before it could be recovered.
 Another test project, ALFLEX followed HYFLEX in 1996.

 Reduction in scope

 In 1997, well into the study, it was decided that HOPE-X should be modified into an unmanned cargo vehicle with the addition of automated approach and docking systems, and a cargo bay with doors similar to the one on the U.S. Space Shuttle.
 It was believed this would result in a "quick and dirty" cargo supply system for ISS, which was suffering from continued delays due to problems with the Shuttle program.
-It was estimated that such a conversion could be completed for an additional US$292 million, less expensive than designing a completely new ballistic cargo vehicle for the H-2 launcher, and much less expensive that the estimated US$2.9 billion needed to complete the full-sized HOPE.
-Even the small HOPE-X launched on unmodified H-2A rockets would deliver a useful 3 MT to ISS, about the same as the Progress spacecraft's approximate 2500 kg.
+It was estimated that such a conversion could be completed for an additional US$292 million, less expensive than designing a completely new ballistic cargo vehicle for the H-II launcher, and much less expensive that the estimated US$2.9 billion needed to complete the full-sized HOPE.
+Even the small HOPE-X launched on unmodified H-IIA rockets would deliver a useful 3 MT to ISS, about the same as the Progress spacecraft's approximate 2500 kg.
 HOPE-X was about 15.2 m long with a 9.7 m wingspan.